-Effective October 1, 2016, tax is imposed on smokeless tobacco, pipe tobacco, e-cigarettes, including the products and substances that go into the e-cigarettes, and any other tobacco products for chewing, ingesting or smoking, except cigars.
-The tax on roll-your-own tobacco takes effect December 14, 2016.
+Act 84 of 2016 imposed tax on Other Tobacco Products.
+That includes smokeless tobacco, pipe tobacco, roll-your-own tobacco, e-cigarettes (including substances that go into e-cigarettes), and any other tobacco products for chewing, ingesting or smoking, except cigars.

-The tax rate is 40 percent of the purchase price from the wholesaler on the following:
+The tax rate for e-cigarettes is 40 percent of the purchase price from the wholesaler on the following:

-Electronic cigarettes — defined as an electronic oral device, such as one composed of a heating element and battery, electronic circuit or both.
+- Electronic cigarettes — defined as an electronic oral device, such as one composed of a heating element and battery, electronic circuit or both.
 An electronic cigarette provides a vapor of nicotine or any other substance, and the use or inhalation of an electronic cigarette simulates smoking.
-Electronic cigarettes are subject to the tax no matter whether the devices are manufactured, distributed, marketed or sold as an e-cigarette, e-cigar, e-pipe or under any other product, name or description.
+Electronic cigarettes are subject to be taxable regardless of whether the devices are manufactured, distributed, marketed or sold as an e-cigarette, e-cigar, e-pipe or under any other product, name or description.
 These devices are taxable when sold with or without the liquid or substance.

-Any liquid or substance placed in or sold for use in the electronic cigarette, regardless of whether the liquid or substance contains nicotine.
+- Any liquid or substance sold for use in an electronic cigarette, regardless of whether the liquid or substance contains nicotine.

-Example: If the retailer purchased an e-cigarette for $10, the retailer would pay tax of $4.
-The tax on e-cigarettes is effective beginning October 1, 2016.
+Example: If the retailer purchased e-cigarette liquid for $10, the retailer would pay tax of $4.

 Roll-your-own, chewing tobacco, snuff and pipe tobacco

 The tax is 55 cents ($0.55) per ounce, with a minimum tax per package of 66 cents ($0.66).
 For example, if the retailer purchases 100 ounces of tobacco in two-ounce packages, the tax due would be $55.
 If the same quantity is purchased in one-ounce packages, the tax due would be $66.